julelang/manual/src/concurrency/channels.md

 Non-blocking select statements check all cases only once, and if none are ready, they fall back to the default case.
 A blocking select, on the other hand, checks all cases and blocks the program's execution until at least one case becomes eligible.

 Expressions of each case will be evaluated once before the select statement and will be used again when an attempt is made to select a case.
 Nil channels do not cause errors such as runtime panics, select statements simply ignore them.
+If all channels are nil or closed, blocking select statements will block indefinitely.

 Using a select statement is similar to using a match statement and is written almost the same way.
 However, unlike match statements, select statements can use `break` statements but do not support `fall` statements.